Adopt a Plugin

 Abandoned plugins

-Once the situation is clarified, proceed as for a "adoptable" plugins (see above).
+Once the situation is clarified, proceed as for an "adoptable" plugins (see above).
 On the notification email, add information about the steps taken to contact the existing maintainers.

 If there are no maintainers listed in the "Repository Permission Updater" repository then there is no need to wait 2 weeks and it can proceed immediately.